 Those of you who read our posts regularly know that we are a small, U.S. Veteran-Owned business in Southern California, and pride ourselves on giving people straight, honest answers to their questions – and there’s no question that makes people cringe more than asking, “what does a new HVAC installation cost?”
 Oddly enough, most contractors keep their air conditioning installation cost a closely guarded secret, as if the knowledge of how much it should cost will in some way change your decision when you have to make a call.
 I will tell you, that the fair price of an HVAC installation will vary greatly based on the type of heating and air conditioning system installed, as well as the options needed or desired (Ductwork included?
 Zoning system?).
-In this article, I will discuss the five system features that affect HVAC installation cost, fair price ranges you can expect to pay for those features, and what you can do to keep from getting ripped off on your new HVAC installation price.
+In this article, we’ll discuss the five system features that affect HVAC installation cost, fair price ranges you can expect to pay for your new system, we will then perform an example calculation of how you can calculate a fair price, and finally, what you can do to keep from getting ripped off on your new HVAC installation price.

 Tip: Don’t buy a new heating and air conditioning system until you troubleshoot first!
 You’d be surprised how often we get called out to peoples’ houses for a second opinion after they were told by some contractor that they needed a new HVAC system, and they didn’t.
-Always troubleshoot first – here are a couple of helpful articles to get you started:
+Always troubleshoot first – here are a couple of helpful articles to get you started, along with a gratuitous, funny commercial of a grown-man crying:

 - Furnace won’t turn on – troubleshooting.